 Therefore, a Public-Private Partnership between Formula One and the New York State, representing Jones Beach, would prove essential in providing a long-sought-after solution of a large-scale venue within the New York Tri-State Area target market, where F1 belongs.
 (A core concept of the original presentation of this proposal to Mr. Bernie Ecclestone.)

-This structure possesses the ability (best chance) for a stable two-race platform and to finally increase F1's audience, resulting in a logical increase of F1's sponsorship portfolio while simultaneously acquiring the ability to support all F1 races from one place, New York.
+This plan possesses the ability (best chance) for a large-scale venue, a stable two-race platform, and to finally increase F1's audience, resulting in a logical increase of F1's sponsorship portfolio while simultaneously acquiring the ability to support all F1 races from one place, New York State.

 The importance of successfully establishing Formula One in New York State cannot be underestimated and must be viewed in two parts, where and who?

 After 40 years of waiting, if you agree that F1 belongs in New York, then the next logical question is where?

 A race through Manhattan's streets (The Skyscraper solution) remains a most exciting possibility, which dates back to the 1980s.
 However, it remains an overall inferior solution to a temporary large-scale venue at Jones Beach, as several issues become apparent.